Electrode-iOS/ELCodable/README.md

 # Coconut
 THGCodable, a data model decoding/encoding framework for Swift.
+Inspired by Deocdable by Anviking's Decodable (https://github.com/Anviking/Decodable)

 Proper docs and tests forthcoming, for now, chew on this.